microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ![Create personal access token](images/publishing-extension/token2.png)

-Give the Personal Access Token a name, optionally extend its expiration date to 1 year, make it accessible to every organization, select a **custom defined** scope ruleset and click **Show all scopes**:
+Give the Personal Access Token a name, optionally extend its expiration date to one year, make it accessible to every organization, select a **custom defined** scope ruleset and click **Show all scopes**:

 ![Personal access token details](images/publishing-extension/token3.png)